 - Did the innocent spouse agree with or consent to the spending?

 However, using marital money for living expenses within reason is not considered marital waste.
-If you believe your spouse is spending your marital funds improperly, it’s essential to rely on an experienced New York divorce attorney to help fight for you.
+If you believe your spouse is spending your marital funds improperly, it’s essential to rely on an experienced attorney to help fight for you.

 Whether you’re filing an uncontested or a contested divorce, our experienced and determined team of attorneys at Levi Divorce & Family Law Attorneys can guide you and your family through the process.